 Students are required to obtain an identification card in the Office for Student Affairs.
-An identification card is required for the use of the cafeteria, library, attendance at athletic events and for other campus services and activities.
+An identification card is required for identification purposes, access to designated buildings, use of dining, library, attendance at athletic events and for other campus services and activities.
 Students are required to carry their ID card and present it to university officials upon request.
-The cost of a replacement card is \$10.
+The cost of a replacement card is \$20.